Jeff Kaplan: Career

+Early career and involvement with Blizzard

 Kaplan became involved in the massively multiplayer online game (MMO) EverQuest.
 Under his online handle "Tigole Bitties", he joined the "Legacy of Steel" guild, and became a well-recognized player for his accomplishments and his commentary about the game posted to the guild's website.
 He discussed some of his map making attempts which caught the attention of the guild's leader, Rob Pardo, who at the time was the lead designer at Blizzard for Warcraft III; Kaplan was aware that some of his guild members worked at Blizzard, but he had not recognized the importance of the company at that point.
 Around 2001, Pardo invited Kaplan to come visit Blizzard's offices in Los Angeles, during which he was introduced to several other Blizzard guild members, and they showed him the yet-unannounced MMO World of Warcraft (WoW) project they had been working on.
 Several similar meetings happened over the next few months.
-Later, after World of Warcraft was announced, Pardo suggested that Kaplan apply for a recently-posted job for a WoW quest designer there; Kaplan realized that the job description was tailor-made for his background, and that his previous visit to Blizzard had been an informal job interview.
+Later, after World of Warcraft was announced, Pardo suggested that Kaplan apply for a recently posted job for a WoW quest designer there; Kaplan realized that the job description was tailor-made for his background, and that his previous visit to Blizzard had been an informal job interview.
 Kaplan applied and was hired into Blizzard by May 2002.

+World of Warcraft development

 Kaplan's initial work at Blizzard was helping with quality assurance for Warcraft III: Reign of Chaos in the weeks prior to its release.
 After Warcraft III shipped, he joined with the WoW team as one of the first two quest designers along with Pat Nagle, and worked closely with the game's creative director Chris Metzen.
 Kaplan's work focused on the player versus environment elements of WoW, including quest design and the overall aesthetics for the various dungeons and raids; he described his position as a "medium" between Metzen's creative elements and the programmers and artists of the level design team.
 Eventually, Kaplan was named as game director for WoW, along with Tom Chilton and J. Allen Brack.

+Transition to Titan

 In February 2009, Kaplan announced that he was stepping down as game director for WoW to switch his role at Blizzard to a new, unannounced MMO, which later was revealed as Titan.
-Kaplan opted to jump on the new project, hoping to create a similar success to what WoW had been, as well as having concerns how long WoW's popularity would remain.
+Kaplan opted to join the new project, hoping to create a similar success to what WoW had been, as well as having concerns how long WoW's popularity would remain.
 Titan was considered an ambitious project, designed as a class-based first-person shooter, but had a prolonged and struggling development period along with gameplay that Kaplan called "very cluttered and confused".
 Titan's cancellation was officially announced in September 2014.